 Support for this episode comes from Freshbooks, the ridiculously easy to use cloud accounting software.
 I’ve been personally using Freshbooks for my business for over a year and couldn’t live without it, and since Freshbooks is awesome they are offering a free 30-day trial to all Mo’ Money Podcast listeners!
 To try it out, visit freshbooks.com/mo and type in More Money Podcast in the “Where Did You Hear About Us?” section.

 I’ve been chatting to a lot more guests this season who’ve been able to achieve financial independence in their 30s, and wow is it inspiring!
 Because really, they didn’t do anything crazy to achieve financial independence.
 They just made that their main goal and went for it!

 And Chris Reining, who was able to reach financial independence at 35 and retire at 37, is no different.
-He didn’t come from wealth, and although near the end of his career his was earning good money, he was by no means “rich”.
-He worked in cyber security in Madison, Wisconsin and did two main things to reach his goal of saving up $1,000,000 for retirement.
+He didn’t come from wealth, and although near the end of his career he was earning good money, he was by no means “rich”.
+He worked in cyber security in Madison, Wisconsin, and did two main things to reach his goal of saving up $1,000,000 for retirement.